ctford/vim-fireplace-easy/README.md

 ## First Test - Syntax Highlight and Stuff

-Now open a Clojure file just to see if the plugin's basically working.
+Now open a Clojure file just to see if the plugin is working.
 Conveniently, there's one in this repo:

-    $ cd
-    $ vim .vim/piglatin.clj
+    $ vim ~/.vim/piglatin.clj

 If syntax highlighting doesn't work, make sure `.vim` is in your home directory and `~/.vimrc` is a symlink to `~/.vim/vimrc.vim`.